johncooked/cheeseria/README.md

 ## Overview

 This repository contains the code for the coding challenge.
+The backend will automatically create the first 5 cheeses upon start up.
+Click on the cheese you are interested in and the price calculator will popup.
+Login as Admin using `admin` and `password` to create, update and delete cheese.

 ## Tech Stack